 would have a steel bracket that attached to the studs.
 Ed developed and designed

-for a client, a MIG spot process method that welded the bracket eliminating the
+for a client, a CV MIG weld spot process method that spot welded the brackets eliminating the

 stud costs.
 This process was patented in 2006.

 major weld quality - productivity FCAW resolutions, for a ship yard that was loosing > 8 million dollars in weld rework per-ship.,